 "I've taken writing classes off and on for the last 20 years, all over the US, and this was the most effective by far.
 Blaise is a goddamn treasure."

 "Blaise offers a safe space for non-binary, queer, and POC to explore their writing with sensitive, constructive suggestions."

 "I was held accountable and had to show up for myself and others who counted on me, even when I felt like all I wanted to do was hide under my couch.
 Being part of this creative group of writers saved me."

-How I Learned was born on the Lower East Side in 2009.
-The series has featured Aparna Nancherla, Janelle James, Nick Flynn, Alexander Chee, Amanda Duarte, David Carr, Anna Sale, Ophira Eisenberg, Sasheer Zamata, Isaac Oliver, Eugene Mirman, Dan Kennedy, Phoebe Robinson, Choire Sicha, Rob Sheffield, Isaac Fitzgerald, and many, many, many, many others.
+HOW I LEARNED was born on the Lower East Side in 2009.
+The series has featured Aparna Nancherla, Janelle James, Alexander Chee, Anna Sale, Ophira Eisenberg, Isaac Fitzgerald, Nick Flynn, Mira Jacob, Amanda Duarte, Sasheer Zamata, Isaac Oliver, Jo Firestone, Mike Albo, Phoebe Robinson, Choire Sicha, Dan Kennedy, Rob Sheffield, and many, many, many, many others.

 "Blaise Allysen Kearsley is a charming host with an irrepressible, humming little laugh that seems to be a compromise she’s made with some wicked guffaw within." -LitWrap

 This is the end of my website.
 You did a great job.